HewlettPackard/ilo-rest-api-docs/iLO5_Redfish_Reference.md

 ## Processor.v1_0_0.Processor
 ```@odata.type: "#Processor.v1_0_0.Processor"```

-This is the schema definition for the Processor resource.
+The Processor resource describes the Processor resource.
 It represents the properties of a processor attached to a System.
 ### Resource Instances
 |Uri|HTTP Allow|
 |---|---|